KalisettiRamyaSudha/LLM/README.md

 the number of parameters (millions to billions), and the huge amount of text data used for training.

+The basic unit of a language model is token.
+A token can be a character, a word, or a part of a word (like -tion), depending on the model.

 **Transformer Architecture (Basics)**

 * The original transformer has two parts: